 KAUPAPA

-In the Bay of Plenty, science education is a team effort - shaped by whānau, peers, kaiako, and the many organisations working in our rohe.
-Bay Science is the hub where we recognise and celebrate all of those unique teams, while also recognising we are connected by shared goals and aspirations.
+Science education is a team effort - shaped by whānau, peers, kaiako, and the many organisations working in our rohe.
+Bay Science is the hub where we recognise and celebrate all of those unique teams in the Bay of Plenty, while also recognising we are connected by shared goals and aspirations.

 Our objectives are to: